 For too long, society has been less concerned with justice for abused women and more concerned with protecting men.
 The solution isn’t in chipping away at the presumption of innocence.
 The solution is found in treating accusations seriously and acting accordingly, but without a rush to judgment.

-Standing in that classroom, I wasn’t emboldened to speak the truth because I knew that my mom would believe me no matter what.
+Standing in that classroom, I wasn’t emboldened to speak the truth because I knew that my mom loved me.
 I knew that my mom was fair and just, which would weigh heavily in my favor since I had truth on my side.
 Ultimately, my mom believed me because she refused to allow her own biases to color her judgment, listened to both sides, took her time and contemplated, and then reached a verdict.
 Justice was served.